-We cared only about a few things- playing, playing and playing some more; then we slept, well, because all that play made you tired and truly not much to do after dark and ate (and we didn’t have McDonalds).
+We cared only about a few things- playing, playing and playing some more; then we slept, well, because all that play made you tired and truly not much to do after dark.
+And we also ate (and we didn’t have McDonalds).
 Baths were also not what they are today.
-We played with each other, toys were not optional just not an entitlement neither were they pervasive so we made our own toys and boy did we improvise.
+We played with each other, toys were not optional just not an entitlement neither were they pervasive so we made our own toys and boy, did we improvise.
 Necessity is the mother of invention for real.
 Church was not optional either, and neither was an effort made for it to be fun.
 Time and place for everything…….we learnt that very quickly.

 Parents love to say these modern day kids are different…..no doubt being born in the 21st centrury means a whole lot of ‘rights’ and exposure.
 But is it the kids fault when they exploit all the boundaries or live outside the boundaries?
 After all, I see them doing the same things we did and pushing the limits too, just like we did…..just that they get pass we didn’t….. ask yourself then who or what has changed?
 For all I know, rights come with responsibilities and exposure requires shades and sunscreen.
 Kids who run amok, kids who are always happy, always told yes, always get their way, do not become courageous or functional adults.
 Parents are not called to be perfect, kids pay closer attention than you think…..they need to see mistakes and vulnerability and then they need to see how you pick yourself up and find solutions…..after all they are not born into and will not live in a perfect world.